Jesse Shera: Career

 In 1928, Shera returned to Miami University and took a temporary job in the library as an assistant cataloguer and later in the year took a job as a research associate and bibliographer with the Scripps Foundation for Research in Population Problems.
 He remained a part of this project through 1938.
 Shera hoped to become a college English teacher but never succeeded due to the depression and a lack of available teaching positions in colleges and universities.
 "In what he has called 'an act of desperation on my part which the library profession has lived to regret,' he decided to make librarianship his career."

 In the thirties, Shera was trying to convince the ALA Bulletin to be a more serious journal, and for librarians to be more careful and precise in how they answered patron questions.
 In short, he was concerned with their level of professionalism.
 At that particular time, there was no "professional creed", and this upset him, also.

 He studied and wrote on the history and philosophy of libraries often, and considered the work of libraries to be one of humanistic endeavor.

 As early as 1935, he was suggesting that college libraries should develop collective purchasing and interlibrary loan systems.
-In addition, he suggested using microforms for the same purposes that services like Lexis Nexis would eventually be created to perform cooperative cataloging, and reference.
+In addition, he suggested using microforms for the same purposes that services like LexisNexis would eventually be created to perform cooperative cataloging, and reference.